 There's no reason to own gold in U.S. dollar terms, commodities trader Dennis Gartman said Monday.» Read More

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-Oil was down 3 percent on the day, as the stronger dollar and technicals combined to drive the price.
+Oil was down again today, as the spread between WTI and Brent narrowed.
+OPEC announced it would still not cut production.

 Gold hit a 12-week high as investors sought refuge from volatility in the wider markets.